alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 * bulbs
 * seeds for sowing

+Make sure you ask to receive an official document to explain the rules in that country and how to comply - this will help UK inspectors to prepare your export correctly.

 [Question for SME: Is there a better list for NPPOs or plant authorities in all countries than the one we've linked to?]

 ###Apply for a plant health certificate